Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Key Observations and Theoretical Analysis

 \subsection{Heuristic Methods are good teachers}

-Since stronger GNN4LP models are not necessarily better teachers due to \emph{capacity mismatch}, we then explore using simple heuristic methods as teachers.
-Unlike GNNs, heuristic methods typically capture a single type of structural information (e.g., common neighbors)~\citep{mao2023revisiting}, making them easier for MLPs to learn from.
-Additionally, heuristic methods can achieve accuracy comparable to, or even better than, GNN and GNN4LP models on certain datasets~\citep{heart}, making them promising candidates for MLP distillation.
-However, their performance is highly data-dependent.
-On some datasets, heuristic methods may even perform worse than MLPs.
-Surprisingly, we find that even when heuristic methods underperform, they can still serve as effective teachers, and offering substantial training time savings compared to GNN-based teachers.
+Since stronger GNN4LP models are not better teachers due to \emph{capacity mismatch}, we explore using simple heuristic methods as teachers.
+Unlike GNNs, heuristic methods typically capture a single type of structural information (e.g., common neighbors)~\citep{mao2023revisiting}, making them easier for distillation.
+However, their performance is highly data-dependent, and may even fall below that of MLPs.
+Surprisingly, we find that utilizing heuristic teachers not only offers substantial training time savings, but also produces effective students, even when heuristic methods themselves perform poorly.

-\paragraph{Observation 1: Heuristic methods are effective teachers for MLPs, even when they underperform.} Figure \ref{fig:CN_MLP_CNMLP} presents the Hits@10 accuracy of CN, MLP, and CN-distilled MLP on three datasets.
-Although CN has lower accuracy than standard MLPs, the CN-distilled MLPs significantly outperform MLPs trained without distillation, indicating that CN-distilled MLPs effectively learn extra information during the distillation process.
-Additional results in Section \ref{sec:experiment} further confirm that heuristic-distilled MLPs achieve near-GNN performance across various datasets.
-These findings provide strong empirical evidence supporting the effectiveness of heuristic teachers.

-Given the observation above, a natural question arises: \emph{why can heuristic methods improve MLPs even when they have lower accuracy?} We hypothesize that heuristic methods provide complementary information to MLPs.
-Mao et al.~\citep{mao2023revisiting} identify three fundamental factors critical to link prediction: local structure proximity, global structure proximity, and feature proximity.
-Different proximity capture distinct sets of positive node pairs in a graph.
-Specifically, they proposed a theoretical model for link prediction based on the underlying data factors:

-where $d_{ij}$ is the structural proximity between node $i,j$, and $\beta_{i,j}$ is the feature proximity. $r_i$ and $r_j$ are connecting threshold parameters for node $i$ and $j$. $\alpha>0$ controls the sharpness of the function.
-The theoretical model illustrates that when two nodes have close structure proximity, the likelihood of connection depends only on the structure proximity.
-Otherwise, the likelihood of connection only depends on the feature proximity.

-Ma et al.~\citep{linkmoe} show that MLPs primarily capture feature proximity, exhibiting low correlation with structure proximity, an intuitive result since MLPs rely solely on node features.
-So MLPs primarily focus on node pairs where $d_{ij}>\max\{r_i,r_j\}$ in the theoretical model (Eq. \ref{eq:model}).
-In contrast, heuristics such as CN, AA, and RA capture local structure proximity, while CSP captures global structure proximity~\citep{mao2023revisiting}.
-As a result, heuristic methods identify positive node pairs where $d_{ij}\le \max\{r_i, r_j\}$, the pairs MLPs alone would overlook.
-In addition, since each heuristic only captures one type of structure proximity, it is easier for MLP to learn the correlation between node features and the structural proximity, enabling them to capture node pairs beyond the scope of feature proximity.